eyal-hl/restore-terminals-vscode/README.md

 Added features:

 - Allows to have multiple presets of terminals
+- Allows to prompt for checkbox to run only spesific terminals
 - Allows to set active window [credit to Gharsnull](https://github.com/Gharsnull/restore-terminals-vscode/tree/feature/select-active-window)

 # Restore Terminals